|[Weather] [Basic Obedience]

 BOM Adelaide weather forecast

-Tuesday evening obedience classes will be cancelled if the temperature at 5pm.
+Tuesday evening obedience classes will be cancelled if the temperature at 5pm is 35c or above as shown on

 On any Thursday evening Agility training will be cancelled if the temperature